seocahill/maightro-site/source/articles/2023-draft-timetable.html.markdown

 Notes:

-- I assume no freight conflict which in any case are always soluble as not time sensitive.
+- I assume no freight conflicts which in any case are always soluble as not time sensitive.
 - Likewise staffing isn't considered an issue as the overall hours of operation don't change.
 - Sunday not considered as no changes are proposed.